Santorini Akrotiri Excavations

 The most famous archaeological site in Santorini -and one of the most important archaeological sites in the Aegean, is Akrotiri and the findings of the excavations that began in 1967.

-After several years, the archaeological site re-opened for the visitors since April 2012, after the new roof was in place.
+Therefore after several years, the archaeological site re-opened for the visitors since April 2012.
+Finally after the new roof was in place.

 The big excavation

-First signs of habitation in Akrotiri date back to the Late Neolithic Period (at least from the 4th millennium BC).
-By the Early Bronze Age (3rd millennium BC), there was a settlement in Akrotiri that was expanded in the Middle and Late Bronze Age (20th-17th centuries BC) becoming one of the main urban centres of the Aegean.
+First signs of habitation in Akrotiri date back to the Late Neolithic Period.
+The Early Bronze Age, there was a settlement in Akrotiri that was expanded in the Middle and Late Bronze Age.
+It becomes one of the main urban centers of the Aegean.

 Professor Spyros Marinatos began systematic excavations in Akrotiri, in 1967.
 He had decided to excavate there in order to prove an old theory of his, i.e. that the eruption of the volcano caused the collapse of the Minoan civilization in Crete (see also Attractions-Volcano).